asticode/go-astilectron/readme.md

 When creating a window you need to indicate a URL as well as options that fit Electron's window options.

 This is pretty straightforward except the `astilectron.Ptr*` methods so let me explain: GO doesn't do optional fields when json encoding unless you use pointers whereas Electron does handle optional fields.
-Therefore I added helper methods to convert int, bool and string into pointers.
+Therefore I added helper methods to convert int, bool and string into pointers and used pointers in structs sent to Electron.

 ### Add listeners